 3. Have a Website and Blog Regularly

 With the ideal writing skills, you want to be writing regularly, maybe weekly or fortnightly.
-Just choose a schedule that works best for you.
+Just choose a schedule that works best for you and make sure you post your blogs.
 Your website will act as a portfolio where you can showcase your skills and expertise.